 But if veins are bulging, raised, twisting, or paired with symptoms, the story may be more structural and more persistent.

-What’s happening under the surface
+What a phlebologist sees under the surface

 Leg veins work against gravity, pushing blood from your feet back toward your heart.
 To do that, they rely on small valves that act like one-way doors.
 When those valves weaken, blood can slip backward and pool lower in the legs, increasing pressure and stretching veins closer to the skin.
+It’s often this gradual change that makes people start to wonder why my veins so visible, even without pain or other obvious symptoms.

 The patterns that show up most often?